 2. FIND BOOKS

-For more specific books, browse by medium, nationality, etc. in ScholarSearch.
+For more specific books on your topic, browse by medium, nationality, etc. in ScholarSearch.
 Ex: s= Sculpture, Greek

-NOTE: If you can't find a whole book about a work of art, search by the artist, place, or movement.
+NOTE: If you can't find a whole book about a specific work of art, search by artist, place, or style.

 3. FIND ARTICLES